thibmeu/http-message-signatures-directory/draft-meunier-signature-agent-rep.md

 Bots are increasigly using Signature-Agent as a way to convey identity.
 As such, there is interest from Origins to define robot policy based on this header.
+In addition, it'd be ideal if some sample rate limit could be communicated.

-This documents extends Robot Exclusion Protocol to support these, by defining a new group starting with signature-agent.
+This documents extends Robot Exclusion Protocol to support these, by extending the user-agent group with new rules.

 # Conventions and Definitions